Pilskalns/f3-wcurl/README.md

 ### Options array

+This fairly simple array structure defines inner workings of wcurl:

 name 		| type 		| default 	| description
 ----		|-----		|--------	|------------
 **root**	| string	| _null_	| Remote API root, which is used to build request URI.